Tennis & Pickleball

 Pickleball is one of the fastest growing sports in the country and is gaining speed internationally.
 Pickleball is a paddle sport that can be played by people of all ages and skill levels; it is a fun sport combining many elements of tennis, badminton and ping-pong all into one sport.
 A Pickleball court is the same size as a doubles badminton court and uses a pickleboard paddle (smaller than a tennis racquet but larger than a ping-pong paddle) and a plastic ball similar to that of wiffleball (with holes through it).

-Lake Havasu City is home to a non-profit Pickleball Association and games are played weekly at the Lake Havasu City Aquatic Center, the Ark Center and London Bridge Beach.
-For more information about this game, contact the Lake Havasu Pickleball Pals.
+Lake Havasu City is home to a non-profit Pickleball Association and games are played weekly at the Lake Havasu City Aquatic Center, the Ark Center, London Bridge Beach and Dick Samp Park.
+For more information about this game, contact the Lake Havasu Pickleball Association.